Top VFX Company Attempts to Bridge Uncanny Valley, Fails

 One of the foremost VFX companies on the planet, Digital Domain—the outfit behind some of the biggest effects in films in recent decades, including Titanic, Avengers: Infinity War, and Deadpool—has unveiled a new “realistic real-time autonomous digital human,” which it calls “Douglas.”
 Douglas, which will head to market next year, is being framed as a solution for more humanlike and photorealistic virtual assistants and chatbots, a logical next step in the progression of AI technology and its everyday applications.

-Based on the likeness of the company’s senior director of software R&D, Doug Roble, Douglas, a so-described, “autonomous digital human,” certainly looks like something close to a human form being beamed to you over a poorly connected Zoom call.
+Based on the likeness of the company’s senior director of software R&D, Doug Roble, Douglas certainly looks like something close to a human form being beamed to you over a poorly connected Zoom call.
 Douglas uses a mix of proprietary R&D as well as machine learning to mimic human gestures and responses, engage fully in conversation, and, apparently, remember new people to whom it’s introduced.
 But it’s once Douglas starts talking that we fully veer into Uncanny Valley—a fact that isn’t helped by the company’s description of Douglas as being “chameleon-like in its ability to switch faces.”
 Shudder.

 But please, do not just take my word for it.
 Behold Douglas for yourself, shown below in a video conference with the real Doug (the bot is the one doing unnatural twitching and word sounds):